qase-tms/docs/get-started-with-the-qase-platform/create-a-project/project-settings.md

 After creating a project, you can control who can access and see it, and have more control over your project in settings.

-When you have opened the project, navigate to settings, where you will find several sections.
+When you have opened the project, navigate to settings, and you will find several sections.

 <figure><img src="https://downloads.intercomcdn.com/i/o/609556285/9bbf51c3ca9f20deffac4b8c/image.png" alt=""><figcaption></figcaption></figure>